lukaszjablonski/moonlighter.ml/README.md

 Web hosting for [moonlighter.ml](http://moonlighter.ml/)

 ## A little help
+1. `gh-pages` branch need to be created and set as `default`
-1. `CNAME` file in the repository stores custom domain name to be used.
+2. `CNAME` file in the `gh-pages` branch stores custom domain name to be used.
-2. `A records` of the custom domain should be pointed to: `192.30.252.153` and `192.30.252.154`.
+3. `A records` of the custom domain should be pointed to: `192.30.252.153` and `192.30.252.154`.
-3. `404.html` will be displayed when error 404 will occur.
+4. `404.html` will be displayed when error 404 will occur.

 ## Further reading
 1. [About supported custom domains](https://help.github.com/articles/about-supported-custom-domains/)